 - Choosing an experienced surgeon: A surgeon’s expertise determines the success rate of minimising FUE scars.
 It boils down to using quality, appropriately sized punches and knowing how to use them to prevent overharvesting and damaging the scalp.

-At Treatment Rooms London, we are dedicated to delivering high-quality surgical outcomes using the latest available technology and continually updating our skills to meet the expectations of our patients.
+At our clinic, we are dedicated to delivering high-quality surgical outcomes using the latest available technology and continually updating our skills to meet the expectations of our patients.
 Our attention to detail and commitment to safe, quality care set us apart as one of the UK’s finest clinics.

 - Maintaining hair at Number 2+ for natural concealment: Longer hair strands more easily cover over FUE scars and provide a denser appearance of the donor area, better than shorter hair does.